Kent Benson: Professional career

 After graduating from Indiana University in 1977, Benson was the number one overall draft pick of the 1977 NBA draft by the Milwaukee Bucks.

 Two minutes into his very first game as a professional, Benson elbowed Los Angeles Lakers center Kareem Abdul-Jabbar in the abdomen, and Abdul-Jabbar gave Benson a concussion with a retaliatory punch.
 Abdul-Jabbar broke his hand in the incident and was out for two months; otherwise, he could have potentially been suspended by the NBA.
 Meanwhile, Benson missed only one contest and was back in action four days later against Chicago, playing 24 minutes.
-On April 6, 1979, Benson scored a career high 28 points, grabbed 10 rebounds, recorded 5 assists, blocked 3 shots, and stole the ball 3 times while helping lead the Bucks to a 140-131 victory over the Utah Jazz.
+On April 6, 1979, Benson scored a career high 28 points, grabbed 10 rebounds, recorded 5 assists, blocked 3 shots, and stole the ball 3 times while helping lead the Bucks to a 140–131 victory over the Utah Jazz.

-Benson spent eleven seasons in the NBA with Milwaukee (1977–1980), Detroit (1980–1986), Utah (1986–1987) and Cleveland (1988).
+Benson spent 11 seasons in the NBA with Milwaukee (1977–1980), Detroit (1980–1986), Utah (1986–1987) and Cleveland (1988).
 He averaged 9.1 points and 5.7 rebounds in 680 regular season games.
 He wore jersey #54 for his entire career.

-Benson never quite lived up to the potential of a number one NBA draft pick.
-Twice in his career, he was traded for a player that helped his former team get "over the hump" and contend for an NBA title.
+Benson never lived up to the potential of a number one NBA draft pick.
+Twice in his career, he was traded for a future Hall of Fame player.

 In 1980, the Bucks traded him to the Detroit Pistons for Bob Lanier, who would help the Bucks to consecutive Eastern Conference finals appearances in 1983 and 1984.

 In 1986, the Pistons traded him along with Kelly Tripucka to the Utah Jazz for Adrian Dantley, who would help lead the Pistons to the Eastern Conference finals in 1987 and the NBA Finals in 1988.

 Benson played in Italy following his two-game tenure with Cleveland in 1988.
 He played one year in Italy before retiring.
 “I had prepared myself [to leave the sport,]" he said.
 “I had an opportunity to stay and play in Italy for five more years.
 I actually walked away with two years left to go on my contract and just felt it was time to move on.
 Basketball was good to me and I was good to it, but I was ready to move on.”